JensSegaert/Resistorvalue_OpenCV/README.md

 ### Kmeans clustering
-The script 'color_detection_training_general_colors.py' uses example pictures (from directory: 'Images_training_general') of which color the resistor bands could exist.
+The script 'color_detection_training_general_colors.py' uses example pictures (from directory: 'images_training_general') of which color the resistor bands could exist.
 These are pictures made of the color bands with a snipping app on my pc from resistorpictures from the internet and resistors at home.
 The mean BGR-values from each picture are devided into clusters.
 In 'color_detection_testing.py' k_nearest_neighbors is used to then put the pixel values of the color bands in a certain category cluster to define the color.

 ![image](https://user-images.githubusercontent.com/100967939/171759675-7efc3c9e-4e50-4655-a651-092d48a57b0a.png)